BrendanOswego/express-react-boilerplate/README.md

-React Boilerplate with Express (production) and Webpack Dev Server (devlopment)
+React Boilerplate with Express (production) and Webpack Dev Server (development)